PEOPLE OF TOPINABEE

 He has written three books and writes a weekly column in the Petoskey and Cheboygan newspapers.
 Pastor Mike also served as a freshman boys’ basketball coach at Indian River High School.
 In his spare time he enjoys reading and traveling.

-The Mullett Township Board recently hired Hobie Kirsch of Hobie’s Home Solutions to handle the maintenance work for the township.
+The Mullett Township Board originally hired Hobie Kirsch of Hobie’s Home Solutions to handle the maintenance work for the township.
+Since then, Hobie has also taken on the duties of Township Supervisor.
 Hobie is a native of the area-raised and attended school in Cheboygan and moved to Topinabee when he was 16.
 He spent his summers working at Hobart Marine and enjoyed being on the water.
 After high school he joined the Navy and spent four years on submarine patrol.
 He said that was an exciting time and he has been around the world and under the polar ice cap as well.
 He served in the reserve and did his “time” by spending the summers with the Navy.
 Hobie participated in the “Desert Shield” conflict during his time in the reserves.
 He left the service and attended Lake Superior University and graduated with a degree in Political Science.
 He worked at the Mitchell Street Pub as a bartender for 15 years before moving back to Topinabee.
 He then went to work tending Bar at Hoppies and continues to do so on a part time basis.
 In May he started his own company-Home Solutions- and is busy doing a wide variety of home improvement projects in the area.
 He is married to his wife Tammy and when he is not working at one of his three jobs he enjoys, boating, fishing and mushrooming.
 Welcome to Mullett Township Hobie!

 Ann Klebba (l) Patti King (r)